goqu172255230/Delphi-libusb/README.md

 -   Lightweight with a lean API.

 -   Supports hotplug capability.

+Please note that the Hotplug capability is not available for Windows.
+The C++ Libusb creators are planning to include this feature on the next update.

 This is a Full Delphi header translation of the Libusb.h file available for both VCL and FMX Windows 32bit and 64bit only.